 Upon his release Gandhiji decided to reside in Sevagram.
 That’s how the institution was set.

 The ashram has many components to it.
-The Adi Nivas and Prayer Ground, the Ba Kuti, the Bapu Kuti and the Akhri Nivas were one of the many rooms that were used by Gandhiji and his wife Kasturba.
-Other rooms included Bapu’s Kitchen, Adya Adi Nivas, Parchure Kuti, Mahadev Kuti, Kshore Nivas, Rustam Bhavan and the Yatri Nivas.
+The Adi Nivas and prayer ground, the Ba Kuti, the Bapu Kuti and the Akhri Nivas were one of the many rooms that were used by Gandhiji and his wife Kasturba.
+Other rooms included Bapu’s kitchen, Adya Adi Nivas, Parchure Kuti, Mahadev Kuti, Kishore Nivas, Rustam Bhavan and the Yatri Nivas.